estellederrien/vue-node-mysql-generated/README.md

   - 2. Generate all Mysql Db models in the models directory in 2 seconds, using the <a href="https://github.com/sequelize/sequelize-auto/">Sequelize Auto module CLI</a>.
   - Trigger NPM START and Pops, that's all, you have all ur sequelize REST CRUD routes ready to get used, even with WHERE clauses params, jointures and more :<b> No need to write back end code no more, in a relational env , ah ah ah </b>!
 And you still can add a middleware with ease ( Demo comin soon), Life is cool, now  !
 Ah ah ah !
   ## Latest depot news :
+  - GenericAxiosServices.js is not used no more, it is useless.
+Axios queries are now queriying generic_crud_mysql.js directly.
   - The depo is now demoing sequelize jointures .
 Look at the heroku app for more . next step is probably to get rid of GenericAxiosServices.js, it is not even needed.
   - Switched to SQLITE database + Using my own CrudGenericTable.vue to generate HTML tables from SQL tables.
   - I will soon publish Joints exemples using Sequelize, Code is already ready also I will maybe even remove the axios generic crud, it is probably finally useless in this case.
 When Sequelize automatically adds foreign keys, I experiment few problems when the table already exists with data. generic_crud_mysql.js will be changed just a tiny few, to acccept jointures (readMany web service).